Programmes in Leicester, UK

 alt

-The 'Golden Kinnari' similar to that pictured above was excavated upon the island of the Philippines, its age is said to be over 1000 years, dating back to a pre islamic age when the Philippines, along with the Indonesian islands and the Indo/Chinese peninsula were all part of an Ancient Vedic culture.
+'Golden Kinnari' as pictured above was excavated upon the Philippine islands, its age is over 1000 years, a pre islamic age when Philippines, along with the Indonesian islands and Indo/Chinese peninsula were part of the Vedic culture.

-'Kinnari' are described in the Ancient Vedic scriptures as a beautiful half human and half bird celestial being and one which was embraced by the Buddhists as part of their culture and throughout Indonesia and the Indo/Chinese peninsula they can be found adorning their temples.
+'Kinnari' are described in Vedic scriptures as half human and half bird celestial beings and one embraced by Buddhists as part of their culture and throughout Indonesia and the Indo/Chinese peninsula they are found adorning their temples.

-"In the veins of every one of my people flows the blood of Indian ancestors and the culture that we possess is steeped through and through with Indian influences.
-Two thousand years ago people from your country came to Jawadvipa and Suvarnadvipa in the spirit of brotherly love.
-They gave the initiative to found powerful kingdoms such as those of Sri Vijaya, Mataram and Majapahit.
-We then learnt to worship the very Gods that you now worship still and we fashioned a culture that even today is largely identical with your own".
-Suharto Sukarno ( 1901-1970 ) Indonesian nationalist leader and the first President of Indonesia.
+"In the veins of every one of my people flows the blood of Indian ancestors and the culture we possess is steeped through and through with Indian influences."
+Suharto Sukarno - Indonesian leader and first President of Indonesia.

 alt